 LEASE.
 A written agreement between an owner and a tenant for the leasing of a dwelling unit to the tenant.
 The lease establishes the conditions for occupancy of the dwelling unit by a family with housing assistance payments under a HAP contract between the owner and the PHA.
-In cooperative housing, a written agreement between a cooperative and a member of the cooperative.
-The agreement establishes the conditions for occupancy of the member's family with housing assistance payments to the cooperative under a HAP contract between the cooperative and the PHA.

-LEASE ADDENDUM.
+Life-Threatening LEASE ADDENDUM.
 For pre-merger Certificate, pre-merger OFTO, and pre-merger Voucher tenancies, the lease language required by HUD in the lease between the tenant and the owner.